My comprehensive guide to buying a train ticket in Czech Republic, including how to get train ticket discounts and best ways to buy your ticket.

 Buying ticket in advance

-You can also buy ticket in advance for a specific day.
+You can also buy tickets in advance for a specific day.

 For example when I was travelling to see my friend in Olomouc I bought my tickets the day before (for the next day), because it was an early train and I didn’t want to miss it by waiting in a queue to buy the ticket.
 This saved me a bit of time in the morning.